xiaoshan1994/xiaoshan1994.github.io/content/post/pl/gu_eurostat.md

 {{< hl-text blue>}}Production and consumption{{< /hl-text >}}:
 EU self-sufficiency for raw materials, Material footprint, Resource productivity, **Generation of municipal waste per capita**, **Generation of waste excluding major mineral wastes per GDP unit**, **Generation of waste excluding major mineral wastes per domestic material consumption**, **Generation of packaging waste per capita**, **Generation of plastic packaging waste per capita**.

+{{< alert info>}} Major mineral waste are excluded because weight of total waste generation and treatment is mainly driven by mineral waste from construction/demolition and from mining activities, and the latter widely varies in importance across Member States.
+Excluding major mineral wastes reflects more accurately general trends than the total waste and improves comparability across countries.{{< /alert >}}

 {{< hl-text blue>}}Waste management{{< /hl-text >}}
 Recycling rate of municipal waste, Recycling rate of all waste excluding major mineral waste, Recycling rate of packaging waste by type of packaging